Biden is touring collapsed Baltimore bridge where recovery effort has political overtones | Politics

 President Joe Biden is expected to get a firsthand look Friday at efforts to clear away the hulking remains of the collapsed Francis Scott Key Bridge in Baltimore, as cranes, ships and diving crews work to reopen one of the nation's main shipping lanes.

 Biden will receive updates from the US Coast Guard and Army Corps of Engineers.
-Eight workers — all immigrants from Mexico, Guatemala, Honduras or El Salvador — were filling potholes on the bridge when it collapsed in the middle of the night of March 26.
-Two were rescued, but the bodies of only two of the six who died have been recovered.
+Eight workers — all immigrants from Mexico, Guatemala, Honduras or El Salvador — were filling potholes on the bridge when it was hit by a huge cargo ship and collapsed in the middle of the night of March 26.
+Two men were rescued, but the bodies of only two of the six who died have been recovered.

+The White House announced Friday it is asking Congress to authorize the federal government to cover 100 per cent of the collapsed bridge cleanup and reconstruction costs, rather than seeking funding through a separate, emergency supplemental funding request.

+In a letter to congressional leaders, Office of Management and Budget Director Shalanda Young noted similar techniques were used for recovery and rebuilding efforts that received bipartisan congressional support in 2007, when a highway bridge in downtown Minneapolis collapsed during evening rush hour, killing 13 people.

-“We are asking the Congress to join us in demonstrating our commitment to aid in recovery efforts,” Young wrote.
+"We are asking the Congress to join us in demonstrating our commitment to aid in recovery efforts," Young wrote, though it is still unclear exactly how much money the administration will need to cover the costs.

+A lot has changed in 17 years, however, and a call for bipartisan funding could be a tougher sell today.

+The conservative House Freedom Caucus issued a Friday statement saying, "If it proves necessary to appropriate taxpayer money to get one of America's busiest ports back online, Congress should ensure it is fully offset and that burdensome regulations" are waved.
+It was referring to potential federal spending cuts elsewhere and to regulations like the Endangered Species Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)